alexyakunin/BoardGames/README.md

 web app allowing you to play real-time multi-player board (or board-like) games.

-The sample implements a number of features that are relatively hard to implement w/o [Fusion].
+The sample implements a number of features that are hard to implement w/o [Fusion].
 In particular, you might notice that real-time state sync works literally everywhere there.
 Try opening the sample in two different browsers, sign in using